irrevocablesake/Quasar/README.md

 ### Depth & SPP

-In ray tracing, max depth defines the maximum number of times a ray is allowed to bounce (or recurse) before it's terminated.
+In ray tracing, depth defines the maximum number of times a ray is allowed to bounce (or recurse) before it's terminated.
 Each bounce represents a light interaction — such as reflection, refraction, or scattering.

 This parameter is used to avoid infinite recursion and control render time.
-A ray that exceeds the max depth is assumed to contribute no more light, and its color is set to black
+A ray that exceeds the depth is assumed to contribute no more light, and its color is set to black

 - A **lower** depth results in faster renders but may miss deeper reflections or refractions.
 - A **higher** depth produces more realistic images, especially for transparent or reflective materials, but is computationally more expensive.